-At least two people in China are under close observation and are receiving treatment for infections from the same plague that also ravaged Europe until the mid-1300s.
+At least two people in China are under close observation and receiving treatment for infections of the same plague that also ravaged Europe until the mid-1300s.

-No, it's not the ugly plot of a pandemic movie, but it's certainly the worst "back to the future" we could wish for: after killing at least a third of the European population 700 years ago (but even then there were outbreaks in Asia) the black plague has set foot on the planet.
+No, it's not the bad plot of a movie about pandemics, but it's certainly the worst "back to the future" we could hope for: after killing at least a third of the European population 700 years ago (but even then there were outbreaks in Asia) the black plague has set foot on the planet.

 The two cases originated in northern China and were confirmed by Beijing doctors 4 days ago.